-Annapurna Region is one of the most popular and diverse trekking region in Nepal.
-From a short trip to Mardi Himal to a month long journey around the huge massif of Annapurna, this region has so much to offer.
-Try Annapurna Base Camp Trek and Annapurna Circuit for an extended experience of the region.
+Annapurna Region is one of the most popular and diverse trekking regions in Nepal.
+From a short trip to Mardi Himal to a month-long journey around the huge massif of Annapurna, this region has so much to offer.
+Try Annapurna Base Camp Trek and Annapurna Circuit for an extended experience in the region.
 On the other hand, Mardi Himal and Ghorepani Poonhill Trek will come handy if you are tight on time and budget.

 Check out this blog about trekking in Nepal.

 From Pokhara, you can also take a course towards Lumbini, the birthplace of Gautam Buddha and Buddhism, as we know it.
-Lumbini is a World Heritage Site, and contains historical evidence of Buddha’s life and afterlife.
+Lumbini is a World Heritage Site and contains historical evidence of Buddha’s life and the afterlife.

 After you’re all over the west and still find time within you to travel more, head east.
 Eastern Nepal welcomes you with the lesser-known Kanchengunja Trek.
 Illam, a nearby district, is popular for its photogenic tea garden.
-Tea produced here is of high quality and is supplied worldwide.
-The towns of Dharan, Jhapa and Damak are also beautiful and worth visiting.
+The tea produced here is of high quality and is supplied worldwide.
+The towns of Dharan, Jhapa, and Damak are also beautiful and worth visiting.
 On the way to or back, you can stop by Janakpur and visit the ancient temple of Ram Janaki.

 Go for it if you are looking for a nice vacation.